23 Dec Manner of Fact

-Manners are essential — whether we‘re traveling for the holidays and encountering strangers or hosting at home surrounded by family and friends.
+Emily Post’s Etiquette Book says that manners are essential — whether we‘re traveling for the holidays and encountering strangers or hosting at home surrounded by family and friends.

 Here are 10 common sense reminders on manners as we venture into the holiday season and beyond into our daily entrepreneur life.